 However, cooking time may vary so always check for doneness and play the cooking time by ear.

-Do I Have to Wrap Slow Cooker Baked Potatoes with Foil?
+Can I Make Slow Cooker Baked Potatoes Without Foil?

 I come from a long line of die-hard baked potato fans.
 When baking potatoes the traditional way in the oven, no one ever wraps them in foil in my family.
 Namely because foil prevents the skin from crisping up.